EugeneK6S/hadoop_services/README.md

 hadoop_services Cookbook
 ========================
-This cookbook is THE GOD of HADOOP cookbooks, hahaha.
-It has recipies to install 2 NameNodes (Active+Standby HA fail-over), YARN stuff, and soon - Hbase and Pig.
+It has recipies to install 2 NameNodes (Active+Standby HA fail-over), YARN stuff, Slaves, and soon - Hbase and Pig will be implemented.

 Requirements
 ------------